sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 No problems.*

 - **Ian:**
   - *What did you do yesterday?
-I finished the collections and fields for submission
+I hosted our files onto firebase
   - *What are you planning to do today?
 Today I will add the burndown screenshots to the github page*
   - *Any problems?
 No issues.*